SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/screen/tables.md

 [!include[Requirement](../../../learn/includes/req-expander-services.md)]

-In the **Tables** screen in **System design** there is a list of the tables in the system.
-Here you can extend the SuperOffice Service by creating new tables and fields for different screens in the system.
+In the Tables screen in **System design**, there is a list of the database tables in SuperOffice.
+Here you can create new tables and fields for different screens.

 > [!TIP]
 > Extra fields can for instance be used as search criteria and columns in sales.